LIS Logo

 § 59.1-573.
 Civil penalties.

-Any person who violates any provision of this chapter is subject to a civil penalty of $5,000 and an additional $1,000 for each day the violation continues.
+Any person who violates any provision of this article is subject to a civil penalty of $5,000 and an additional $1,000 for each day the violation continues.
 Such penalty shall be collected by the Attorney General and the proceeds shall be deposited into the Literary Fund.

 § 59.1-574.
 Local regulation prohibited unless identical.